renatocastro33/Anomaly-Spatial-Transform-Network/README.md

 <li>Click on DOWNLOAD THE WHOLE DATASET.</li>
 <li>Move the downloaded zip file to the Github directory of this project and extract it in the data folder.</li>

+# Downloading Trained Weights

+In order to test the performance of the project.
+You can follow the next steps to download the trained weights:

+<li>Go to the link: https://drive.google.com/drive/folders/1pH3GR_9g2JMZse5gysyVmlFI0aoE_U1p?usp=drive_link</li>
+<li>Download one or both folders.</li>
+<li>Move the folder(s) to this project folder called results.</li>

 # Test

 <p>Command Linux Terminal or Anaconda Prompt for Resnet-18:</p>